spajus/ruby-gamedev-book/11_profiling.md

 ~~~~~~~~

 This optimization yielded astounding results.
 We are now getting nearly stable 60 FPS even when
 profiling the code!
 Compare that to 2 FPS while profiling when we started.
-After removing profiling
-calls

 ![Profiling results for `PlayState` after `Map#draw` optimization](images/23-play-profile-2.png)